gabrielbdsantos/klingo/README.md

 ## License

 This project is licensed under the MIT License.
-For further information refer to [LICENSE][license].
+For further information see the to [LICENSE][license].

 [poetry]: https://python-poetry.org